13 Iconic Things To Do in New Orleans’ Garden District

 St. Charles Streetcar on Canal headed to the Garden District.

-St. Charles forms the northern border of The Garden District, and like the rest of the neighborhood, it’s essentially a parade of grand, historic mansions.
+St. Charles forms the northern border of The Garden District, and like the rest of the neighborhood, it’s filled with grand, historic mansions.

 The best way to see St. Charles is on the Streetcar, but you can also jog along the median that divides the street and houses from the streetcar tracks.